 The contractual choice of forum is generally permissible and legally binding as defined per Art.
-25 of the Brussels Ia Regulation that is applicable for cross-border scenarios in case a party submits to a foreign jurisdiction, although specific form requirements may apply.
+25 of the Brussels Ia Regulation, which is applicable for cross-border scenarios in case a party submits to a foreign jurisdiction, although specific form requirements may apply.
 It is also permissible if expressed and agreed that the forum shall be chosen by one party.
 It needs to be considered that, for instances where the courts have exclusive jurisdiction pursuant to Art.
 24 Brussels Ia Regulation, no choice of forum is permissible.
 This applies especially to proceedings in respect to rights in rem.

 The Brussel Ia Regulation may not be applicable in case only one party has its domicile in an EU Member State and the other party also has its domicile in the same country or in a non-EU Member State.
-The choice of jurisdiction clause would then be governed by domestic law.
-In any case, domestic rules also correspond to the Brussel I Regulation to a large extent.
+The choice of jurisdiction clause would then be governed by domestic law or other applicable conventions on the choice of law.
+In any case, domestic rules also correspond to the Brussel Ia Regulation to a large extent.
 9.2 Is a party's waiver of sovereign immunity legally binding and enforceable under the laws of your jurisdiction?